 Stalle di Speranza “Stable of Hope” is located on 38 acres of beautiful rolling hills, generously donated for our exclusive use by an incredible benefactor.

-Our 36,000 square foot facility features a 124’ by 135’ fully enclosed indoor arena, rubber brick pavers line all walkways, 3 handicap accessible restrooms, climate controlled viewing room with full kitchen and children’s play area, and arena-side seating.
+Our 36,000 square foot facility features a 124’ by 135’ fully enclosed indoor arena, rubber brick pavers line all walkways, 3 handicap accessible restrooms, climate controlled all-purpose viewing room with children’s play area, and arena-side seating.

 The Stable has 24 stalls with attached paddocks, as well as an outdoor arena with challenge course, used when weather permits.

-Behind our Stable is our Sensory Trail – with trails winding through an evergreen forest and up and down hills.
-This allows clients to interact with the world around them and utilize their various senses, including visual, tactile, olfactory, and auditory.
-There are different stations along the paths of the Sensory Trails where a participant may experience different sounds, such as the glass wind chimes, their horse walking over a wooden bridge, or smell the lilacs and lavender when they’re blooming.
+Behind our Stable are our Sensory Trails – winding through an evergreen forest and up and down hills.
+They allow clients to interact with the world around them and utilize their various senses, including visual, tactile, olfactory, and auditory.
+There are different stations along the paths of the Sensory Trails where a participant may experience different sounds, such as wind chimes, their horse walking over a wooden bridge, or cobblestones, and smell the lilacs and lavender when they’re blooming.